clivegross/namecheap-ddns-client/README.md

 This Python 3 script checks if the hosts public IP address has changed (using [checkip.amazonaws.com](https://checkip.amazonaws.com/)) and updates the dynamic DNS record on Namecheap if necessary.

-The program `ddns.py` runs forever and checks the hosts public IP address every 10 minutes (frequency configurable in `config.ini`).
+The program `ddns.py` runs forever and checks the hosts public IP address every 10 minutes (frequency configurable in `config.ini`), updating the Namecheap dynamic DNS record if thee is a change detected.
 Start the program by executing:

     python ddns.py